 Production: Party Time and One for the Road by Harold Pinter

-Bijan recently won a 2008 Olivier Award for Outstanding Achievement or Performance in an Affiliate Theatre for his production of Gone Too Far! in the Jerwood Theatre Upstairs at the Royal Court.
+Bijan was as an associate director of the National Theatre from 2010-2015 under Nicholas Hytner and Nick Starr, and artistic director of ATC from 2007-2010.
+He was nominated for an Olivier Award in 2010 for Best Director for his production of Our Class.
+In 2008, he won an Olivier Award for Outstanding Achievement or Performance in an Affiliate Theatre for his production of Gone Too Far! in the Jerwood Theatre Upstairs at the Royal Court.

 Winning the JMK Award made it possible for me to direct two plays by Harold Pinter that I loved, which Harold himself came and saw.
 It was a gruelling, energising, and thrilling time.
 Without that time, and without the JMK Trust, I would not be in the privileged position I’m now in.
 I only wish there were more opportunities like this one for the breadth of talented people who are embarking on that very daunting and penniless road – Bijan Sheibani

 Beautifully cast and aesthetically vibrant, both plays demonstrate how language can simultaneously dissemble and carry oppression in every syllable – Rachel Halliburton in The Evening Standard

 These are really first rate productions.
 It gave me great pleasure and pride to watch them.
 They have real authority and focus.
 I am deeply impressed – Harold Pinter

 The brilliance of Sheibani’s double bill is to make very different depictions of squashed dissent seem like two instalments of the same story.
 And the cast grasp Pinter’s comedy of menace with both hands.
 This pairing catches the savage sophistry of latter day Pinter without missing a beat